 EU-U.S. Privacy Shield

-Questionmark Corporation complies with the EU-U.S. Privacy Shield framework and the Swiss-U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce in respect of the collection, processing, use and retention of personal information transferred from the EU and Switzerland to the United States respectively, including as part of certain of our services in which we act as a data processor.
+Additionally, Questionmark Corporation complies with the EU-U.S. Privacy Shield Framework and the Swiss-U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce in respect of the collection, processing, use and retention of personal information transferred from the EU and Switzerland to the United States respectively, including as part of certain of our services in which we act as a data processor.
 To learn more about the Privacy Shield program, and to view our certification, please visit: https://www.privacyshield.gov/.

 Aggregation and quality assurance use

-Questionmark may from time to time use assessment or website data collected for internal quality assurance purposes, for instance to ensure that new releases of software behave as expected.
+Questionmark may from time to time use assessment or website personal information collected for purposes of maintenance and operation of services provided to you, including for internal quality assurance purposes, for instance to ensure that new releases of software behave as expected.

 How we protect your information